• Skip to primary navigation

 In December 2021 Laos began operations of the Laos-China Railway from Vientiane to Boten, launching the era of railway travel in Laos.

-There are other lines that have been proposed which would connect Laos to Thailand, Vietnam, and maybe even Cambodia if the most ambitious proposals are realised.
+There are other lines that have been proposed to connect Laos to Thailand, Vietnam, and maybe even Cambodia if the most ambitious proposals are realised.

 Map of proposed routes and stations.